nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 ## Don't make your code depend on libraries' implementation

-> Avoid littering direct calls to library classes in your code.
-You might think that you’ll never change them, but that can become a self-fulfilling prophecy.
+> "Avoid littering direct calls to library classes in your code.
+You might think that you’ll never change them, but that can become a self-fulfilling prophecy."

 I wanted to highlight this advice because it's a very common mistake.
 I've seen that a lot!